stevenwdv/fathom-shadow/docs/training.rst

 Collecting Samples
 ==================

 Use `FathomFox <https://addons.mozilla.org/en-US/firefox/addon/fathomfox/>`_ to collect samples.
 It has both a bulk collector and a page-at-a-time method integrated into Firefox's developer tools.
-See the documentation on its Add-Ons page for details.
+See the documentation on the aforementioned page for details.

 The pages serialized by FathomFox will be large, on the order of 100-200MB each.
 So far, the best organizational approach we've found is to check them into git, along with the ruleset-containing trainees.js file from your fork of `fathom-trainees <https://github.com/mozilla/fathom-trainees>`_.
 (Hard linking from fathom-trainees to your sample repo is helpful.)
 Having your ruleset versioned along with your samples is invaluable for reproducing results and maintaining your sanity.